gorango/flowcraft/docs/guide/advanced-guides/error-handling.md

 # Error Handling

 Real-world processes can fail.
 Network connections drop, APIs return errors, and unexpected conditions occur.
-Cascade provides built-in mechanisms for making your workflows resilient through automatic retries and fallback logic.
+Flowcraft provides built-in mechanisms for making your workflows resilient through automatic retries and fallback logic.

 ## How Errors are Handled

-When an error is thrown inside a `Node`, Cascade wraps it in a `WorkflowError` object.
+When an error is thrown inside a `Node`, Flowcraft wraps it in a `WorkflowError` object.
 This custom error provides additional context, including:

 - `nodeName`: The name of the `Node` class where the error occurred.
 - `phase`: The lifecycle phase (`'prep'`, `'exec'`, or `'post'`) where the error was thrown.